-- healthcare staff and family members regarding healthcare treatment. - different staff members in a healthcare setting regarding healthcare treatment, - the person assessed as lacking capacity to make a specific decision at a particular time and the person who carried out the assessment, or - family members regarding personal welfare and care issues for the person who lacks capacity.
+- healthcare staff and family members regarding healthcare treatment, - the person assessed as lacking capacity to make a specific decision at a particular time and the person who carried out the assessment, or - family members regarding personal welfare and care issues for the person who lacks capacity.

 It is advisable to settle disputes before it gets too serious.
-Some matters are so serious that only the court can settle them (see paragraph 11.6).
+Some matters are so serious that only the court can settle them (see paragraph 11.6 below).

-II.4 Methods of Resolving Disputes Without Going to Court
+11.4 Methods of Resolving Disputes Without Going to Court